How To Polish Your Guitar Frets

 Polishing with steel wool is the traditional method of polishing frets.
 It does a great job.
 One downside to using steel wool, however, is that it leaves shreds of steel.
 This has to be carefully cleaned or vacuumed afterward.
 It is best advised to use steel wool with steel grade 0000 to polish frets, for the best results.
 The pickups on the guitar must be properly covered as they tend to grab steel wool shavings because of the magnet inside them.
 Lastly, avoid rubbing steel wool residue on the guitar body as it could leave scratches and damage it.

-See also How To Practice Guitar
+See also How To Buy A Used Guitar

 How do you polish fret ends?